dippynark/kfmt/README.md

 ### Discovery

-kfmt needs to know whether a particular [GVK](https://book.kubebuilder.io/cronjob-tutorial/gvks.html) maps to a Namespaced resource or not to know how to organise the input manifests. kfmt understands core Kubernetes resources and supports the `--discovery` flag to use the Kubernetes discovery API for custom resources. kfmt will also read local CRDs for this discovery information and so will only connect to the Kubernetes API if there
+kfmt needs to know whether a particular [GVK](https://book.kubebuilder.io/cronjob-tutorial/gvks.html) maps to a namespaced resource or not to know how to organise the input manifests. kfmt understands core Kubernetes resources and supports the `--discovery` flag to use the Kubernetes discovery API for custom resources. kfmt will also read local CRDs for this discovery information and so will only connect to the Kubernetes API if there